 A special feature of the market is the Christmas pyramid decorated with more than 5000 lights.
 It is the biggest walk-in Christmas pyramid in Europe.
 Anyway, the market is in proximity to GALERIA Kaufhof Berlin and Primark.

-Other than these places, explore some other places in the city like Sony Center, Altstadt Spandau, Wintertraum am Alexa, or Charlottenburg Palace and soaked into the Christmas cheer!
+Other than these places, explore some other places in the city like Sony Center, Altstadt Spandau, Wintertraum am Alexa, or Charlottenburg Palace and soaked in the Christmas cheer!

 Christmas Market Tips #3 Do we eat the cookies?